-The purpose of this open-source vaccine effort is to reduce risk of harm from SARS-CoV-2, minimally until there is at least one effective commercial vaccine widely available.
+The purpose of this open-source vaccine effort is to reduce risk of harm from SARS-CoV-2.
 In addition to providing the results of our own research and experimentation, we hope to motivate others to build on our work, and to pursue diverse evidence-based approaches.
 Given the immense complexity and variability of individual human biology, it is not possible to predict all potential physiological responses to any vaccine.
 But as is true for most or all vaccines used on a large scale, there is a tradeoff between a larger known risk from the disease the vaccine is designed to prevent or mitigate, and the smaller risk introduced by the vaccine itself.
 If used in enough people, any vaccine poses risks and will cause some degree of harm.
 Furthermore, certain harm, such as allergic and possibly anaphylactic response, will be readily seen and measured, whereas benefit is more difficult and takes longer to assess.
-This vaccine is no different; and because quality of delivery is highly dependent on the meticulousness of individual end users, it poses unique risks not posed by typical commercial vaccines.
+This vaccine is no different; and because quality of delivery is highly dependent on the meticulousness of individual end users, it might pose unique risks not posed by typical commercial vaccines.